Leon C. Collins: Biography

-A highlight in Leon's career was when he became Executive in Charge of Production for "A World Transformed: Our Reflections on Ending the Cold War", hosted by former President George H.W.
+He became Executive in Charge of Production for "A World Transformed: Our Reflections on Ending the Cold War", hosted by former President George H.W.
 Bush, and moderated by Jim Lehrer of PBS.
 Five world leaders: George H. W. Bush (former President of the United States 1989-1993), Mikhail Gorbachev (former General Secretary of the Communist Party of the Soviet Union 1985-1991), Margaret Thatcher (former Prime Minister of the United Kingdom 1979-1990), Brian Mulroney (former Prime Minister of Canada 1984-1993) and François Mitterrand (former President of the French Republic 1981-1995) gathered at a private daylong summit in Colorado Springs, Colorado as part of a weekend fundraiser for the George H.W.
 Bush Presidential Library Center.
 They were the world leaders when the Berlin Wall came down, the Soviet Union was dissolved, the Cold War ended, East and West Germany united, and the U.S. emerged as the world's only superpower.
 Houston PBS was there filming and documenting this historic event, and then edited the 41-hour discussions of these former world leaders into a 90-minute documentary.
-These discussions revealed the unprecedented foreign policy insights as these former world leaders spoke, as private citizens with their personal recollections and individual roles in history.
 The 90 minute summit special was distributed to PBS stations and international distributors.

-One of Leon's involvements in supporting community development projects was when he became the Director of the Mott Community College (MCC) Community Technology Centers.
+He was the Director of the Mott Community College (MCC) Community Technology Centers.
 These five centers were a partnership with the University of Michigan-Flint, The City of Flint and Comcast Cable, and were designed to serve economically disadvantaged residents, Hispanics and people with disabilities living in low-income areas of Flint, Michigan.
 Leon directed the day to day administrative processes, involving the coaching of center directors and staff for the development of curriculum and the development of a structured learning program, designed for individuals interested in gaining job skills.
-Center users were also able to utilize live video financial aid and admissions seminars at MCC and communicate with other video conferencing sites.
-Local residents developed technology skills with free introductory computer courses, computer ownership incentives, and gained advanced job development skills through mentors, job shadowing, PBS YOU (Your Own University) and tutorials at the centers.